urbanSpatial/Public-Policy-Analytics-Landing/README.md

 ### Chapter 6: People-Based ML Models

-Chapter 6 introduces the use of machine learning estimating risk/opportunity for individuals.
-The resulting intelligence is then used to develop a cost/benefit analyses for Bounce to Work! a pogo-transit start-up.
+Chapter 6 introduces the use of machine learning in estimating risk/opportunity for individuals.
+The resulting intelligence is then used to develop a cost/benefit analysis for Bounce to Work! a pogo-transit start-up.
 The goal is to predict the probability a client will 'churn' or not re-up their membership.
-This is valuable use for public-sector data scientists working with individuals and families.
+This is valuable for public-sector data scientists working with individuals and families.

 | Dataset        | Description    | Open Data URL  | File Type | Location |
 | :------------- | :------------- | :------------- | :------------- | :------------- |